-The best advice for combating this comes from Denver yoga instructor Karen Lerner, who I apprenticed with.
+The best advice for combating this comes from my yoga mentor Karen Lerner, whom I apprenticed with.
 Her mantra is, “Verb, body part, direction.”
 Example: “Step both feet to the top of the mat.
 Hang in a forward fold.”

 You won’t believe how much time you gain by being concise – and how your students will effortlessly follow your cues.
 And with this kind of cueing, there’s no need to tell students what not to do, something that can breed negativity in class.